mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 >In "Phase 6 - Test" (final phase), the Feedbackgrid technique on the selected Mural template ("Feedback grid" - www.mural.co) is useful for documenting the respective feedback on the prototypes by a interview of the user and subsequently making possible adjustments of the prototypes.
-**In this phase, the students take turns in their roles as a developer and user.
+**In this phase, the students take turns in their roles as a "developer" and "user".
 (Team of 2 Students)**

 * **Student 1** with the role as **developer** interviews **Student 2** with the role as an **user**.
 * While **Student 1** is interviewing **Student 2**, he should document the respective feedback of **Student 2** as a user on the "Feedback grid" Template of Mural.